Translation disclaimer (Translation disclaimer)

 Start a petition

-- a clear and concise statement on the subject of the petition.
-Also, what action the petitioners would like the Council to take;
+• A clear and concise statement on the subject of the petition.
+Also, what action the petitioners would like the Council to take.

-- and contact details, which must include the address of the petition organiser.
+• Contact details, which must include the address of the petition organiser.
 (This is the person we will contact about our response and if there are any media enquiries).

 Note: We will only use the name of the organiser on the website.
 Details of people supporting the petition will not be published on the website.